alshdavid/comfyui-zluda-ez/README.md

 ## Run Install Script

-Run this once to setup
+Run this once to setup.
+It install all the pip dependencies and patches CUDA with ZLUDA

 ```powershell
 # PowerShell Core